-Employees in the Initial Appraisal Process may be disciplined, warned, reprimanded, dismissed, demoted, reduced in salary, or suspended without cause, prior notice, right of review, or appeal, at the discretion of the General Manager.
-An employee may be demoted, reduced in salary, suspended, or dismissed in accordance with these procedures.
+Employees shall be subject to discipline in accordance with the provisions set forth in this Personnel Manual.
+Introductory employees may be disciplined, warned, reprimanded, dismissed, demoted, reduced in salary step, or suspended without cause, prior notice, right of review, or appeal, at the discretion of the General Manager.
+An employee may be demoted, reduced in salary step, suspended, or dismissed only for cause in accordance with these procedures.
 An employee who receives an oral or written warning or reprimand may file a response thereto but shall have no further right of appeal.